 A non-resident can invest in an Indian Company through the following instruments

 - Equity Shares

 - Compulsorily Convertible Preference Shares

 - Share warrants

 - Convertible Notes by start-up

 Any non-resident can subscribe/ purchase/ sell in equity and other eligible instruments of an Indian Company.
-Provided a person who is a citizen of Bangladesh or Pakistan or is an entity incorporated in Bangladesh can’t make any investment without the prior government approval.
+Provided a person who is a citizen of, or entity which is incorporated in or investment in India, who beneficial owner is entity incorporated or citizen of, Bangladesh , Pakistan , China, Bhutan, Afghanistan, Myanmar and Nepal can’t make any foreign direct investment without the prior government approval.
 Further a citizen of Pakistan or an entity incorporated in Pakistan cannot invest in defence, space, atomic energy and sectors or activities prohibited for foreign investment even through the government route.